Sauna-in-The-Sun/GorgonOS/README.md

 # GorgonOS
-Operating System for PC and Handheld Game Console
+Ubuntu-Based Operating System for Gaming and Developer